haoyangofficial/haoyangofficial.github.io/_pages/datasets.md

 ## [YH CUHKSZ Apple RAW 8K Dataset](/posts/2025-07-18-cuhksz-apple-raw-8k-dataset/)

-The goal of this project is to create an ultra-large Apple RAW dataset accompanied by manually written text captions, featuring images captured both during the day and at night. **THIS WORK IS IN PROGRESS.** See more details [here](https://haoyangofficial.github.io/posts/2025-07-18-cuhksz-apple-raw-8k-dataset/).
+This work introduces an ultra-large Apple RAW dataset accompanied by their JPEG versions, featuring 64 images captured both during the day and at night.
+The dataset consists of photos taken with the iPhone 14 Pro Max’s main camera at 1x zoom, saved in Apple RAW format at a resolution of 8064×6048 (8K).
+See more details [here](https://haoyangofficial.github.io/posts/2025-07-18-cuhksz-apple-raw-8k-dataset/).

 ## [YH Daily Sound Dataset](/posts/2025-07-19-daily-sound-dataset/)